-By attending the following sessions, you are eligible to receive up to four and a half (3.75) credits that may be applied towards Part II: Lifelong Learning and Self-Assessment Patient Safety requirements.
+By attending the following sessions, you are eligible to receive up to 4.25 credits that may be applied towards Part II: Lifelong Learning and Self-Assessment Patient Safety requirements.

 This patient safety activity helps fulfill the patient safety CME requirement for Part II of the Maintenance of Certification in Anesthesiology Program (MOCA) of the American Board of Anesthesiology (ABA).
 Please consult the ABA website, www.theABA.org, for a list of all MOCA requirements.